webngt/ka-helm/README.md

 Create `secrets/` directory inside this chart's directory.

-Direcory structure:
+Directory structure:

-* `jwks.json` with valid rsa jwks json inside
+* `keys.json` with valid rsa jwks json inside, with `"use": "enc"` set.
 * `db.json` with postgres connect string in the following format

     ```json